siberianfox/tinygwiki/TinyGv9j-Manual-Programming-and-Test-Instructions.md

 Set the boot fuse.
 Select GPNVM Bits.
 Select boot from Flash, Bank 0<br>
 _I don't have a picture for this yet and I'm going from memory, so I may not have this exactly right.
 You do not want the chip to boot from ROM, and you want bank 0, not 1._<br>

 Close the programming dialog box.
-This is necessary to release the USB port so it can be connected to Coolterm.
+This is necessary to release the USB port so it can be connected to Coolterm.<br><br>
+**Verify programming is OK - the red TX LED should cycle at about 1 Hz.**

 ##Test the Motors
 Gentlemen, start your Coolterm.